phil-rice/Phils-Blog/_posts/2015-11-28-Real-World-Play-Testing-Part-2.markdown

 }
 {% endhighlight %}

+#Modifying build.sbt

+It's pretty clear that these test helpers belong on the common module.
+Unfortunately when we try and use them, they are 'not detected'.
+We get error messages telling us that the org.validoc.notary.common package doesn't exist.
+This is because the code in the 'test' section.
+To allow this to be picked up, we need to modify build.sbt

+{% highlight scala %}
+lazy val notary = (project in file("module/notary")).
+                settings(commonSettings: _*).
+                settings(
+                   libraryDependencies ++= notaryDependencies
+                ).enablePlugins(PlayScala).
+                dependsOn(common  % "test->test;compile->compile", utilities)
+{% endhighlight %}

 # Unit tests of the controller

 This required a little more refactoring than I expected.
 Again like the view test I want to inject the Messages.
-I'm still using objects for the controller, but I need to inject messages into it.
-To do this I put the behaviour into a trait, and had the controller extend the trait
+I'm still using objects for the controller, but it's challenging to inject anything a companion object safely, so I split the behaviour into a trait, and had the controller extend the trait

 {% highlight scala %}
 trait NotaryController extends Controller {